emboldagency/embold-tailwind-blocks/README.md

 ## Adding new Blocks to the plugin

-You will start off by duplicaing one of the exsting class files from `app/Blocks` and view files from `resources/views/blocks`.
+You will start off by duplicaing one of the existing class files from `app/Blocks` and view files from `resources/views/blocks`.

+Make sure your block for the plugin inherits our custom block class and not the default sage class, check the top of the block class file.

 Configure the class and the view in a customizable format, ideally something that can be re-used.
 For example, if your block requires the use of images, add an image field where applicable so this can be changed per theme.